 - a.
 Anorexia Nervosa: People with anorexia limit the amount of food they eat by skipping meals and rigidly controlling what they will and will not eat.
 Their concern about food, weight and calories can start to control them and they can become very ill. - b.
-Bulimia Nervosa: People with bulimia will also constantly think about food, but they become caught in a cycle of eating large amounts of food and then making themselves sick (or "purging" as doctors call it), in order to try and lose the calories they have eaten. - c.
+Bulimia Nervosa: People with bulimia will also constantly think about food, but they become caught in a cycle of eating large amounts of food and then making themselves sick (or "purging" as doctors call it), in order to try and lose the calories they have eaten.

+c.
 Binge Eating Disorder: People with binge eating disorder will eat large amounts of food in a short period of time and tend to put on weight.

 There are also other eating disorders that are a mixture of the disorders above.
+The School also recognises the seriousness of disordered eating and that disordered eating can contribute to the development and onset of an eating disorder.